DominicKepes/challenge-9/README.md

 ## Description

-simple command line program to create a readme for your projects.
+cmd prompt to create readmes

 ## Table of Contents